-Our program goal was to build capacity at these schools to teach earth and environmental data intensive science.
-We also wanted to build awareness of job potential in this space.
+Back to the EDSC, our program goal was to build capacity at these schools to teach earth and environmental data intensive science.
+We also wanted to build student awareness of job potential in this space.

 While I think we did the former well, I am not convinced about the latter… more on that in a bit.